niftynei/glightning/README.md

 ## Work in Progress
 Please note that `golight` is currently a work in progress.
-Although most of the RPC commands are provided, they have *not* all been tested yet.
-You will probably run into bugs when attempting to use them.
-They're in the process of being tested.

 Futher, the API, provided as is and is subject to revision without warning.